gsdyu/323_Database/README.md

 I will admit that it may be confusing determining which part of the code I or my teacher developed.
 To help with this, I wanted to include the original sample code my teacher provided so that it is possible to see which parts differ.
 However, I no longer have access to the final sample code for the final iteration.
 Instead I included the sample code for a previous iteration and this will include a good majority to help determine the teacher's part in the work (The database connection, main function, etc...).
 To also help, for my code, I added placemarker in the file names where I knew I had to change/include my own code.
 This placemarker is "[Class Name]_C.py".
-Essentially this were files that handled the classes for new tables I needed to integrate, and the user interface in the main function in main.
+Essentially these were files that handled the classes for new tables I needed to integrate, and the user interface in the main function in main.